Sunday, May 20, 2012

 Yet what is it that I actually long for?

-A church full of eager hearts, bursting with joy at the truth of being cleansed from all our sins, willing to overlook the perceived wrongs dealt to us by our fellow worshippers, and ready to love each other, even though we are often unlove-able.
+A church full of eager hearts, bursting with joy at the truth of being cleansed from all our sins, willing to overlook the perceived wrongs dealt to us by our fellow worshipers, and ready to love each other, even though we are often unlovable.

 A church full of people reverent of God’s word, earnestly seeking to understand and obey his will.